Explosion at cafe injures 90 at festival in southern Spain

-MADRID (AP) — Authorities say an explosion at a cafe in southern Spain has injured 90 people at a local festival, five of them seriously.
+MADRID (AP) — An explosion at a cafe in southern Spain injured 90 people at a local festival, five of them seriously, authorities said Sunday.

-The Saturday night explosion occurred at around 7 p.m. in Velez-Malaga, a small town neighboring Malaga, a popular tourist destination in Spain’s southern Andalusia region.
-Authorities have not confirmed that a gas leak caused the explosion but said a leak may have caused glass on the cafe’s windows and doors to explode.
+The Saturday night explosion occurred at around 7 p.m. in downtown Velez-Malaga, a small town neighboring Malaga, a popular tourist destination in Spain’s southern Andalusia region.

-The Andalusia emergency service said 57 of the injured were taken to a nearby hospital and about 15 were discharged, while 33 others were taken to local clinics and treated for cuts or bruises.
+A spokeswoman for the Andalusian emergency service told The Associated Press that preliminary reports indicate a gas leak caused the blast.
+She spoke on condition of anonymity due to her agency’s requirements.

+The blast caused some of the La Bohemia cafe’s walls and counters to collapse, injuring people inside.
+Chairs and tables were strewn about in the street Sunday, along with exploded glass from the cafe’s windows and doors.

 Most Read Stories